brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 result = await context.functions.execute("updateMaster", body);
 ```

-Below is how that could be accomplished, once you complete the lab you can return here adn skip the source collection altogether.
-Simply replace the code above with the code below:
+Below is how that could be accomplished, once you complete the lab, you could return here and skip the source collection altogether.
+Simply replace the webhook code above with the code below:

 ```js
 exports = async function(payload) {